OKR vs KPI: Understanding The Key Differences

 Summary

-OKR and KPI are complementary frameworks that allow organizations to set strategic goals and regularly track performance when executed properly.
+OKR and KPI are complementary frameworks that, when executed properly, allow organizations to set strategic goals and regularly track performance.

-While they have some similarities, there are important differences between the aspirational objectives of OKR and the performance measurement focus of KPI.
+While they have some similarities, there are important differences between OKR’s aspirational objectives and KPI’s performance measurement focus.

 Organizations will benefit most when OKR and KPI are aligned but remain distinct.